 BSN Admissions - Frequently Asked Questions

-Admission to the College of Nursing via the Early Admission process or the Competitive Admission process is competitive; thus, meeting the minimum requirements for admission does not guarantee admission.
-A cohort of up to 72 students will be selected from the pool of qualified applicants for study beginning each fall and spring session.
+Admission to the College of Nursing via the Direct Admission process or the Standard Admission process is competitive; thus, meeting the minimum requirements for admission does not guarantee admission.
+A cohort of up to 80 students will be selected from the pool of qualified applicants for study beginning each fall and spring session.
 The number and the quality of the applicants will determine the competitiveness of the applicant pool.
 Historically, students who have built a solid science foundation, who demonstrate the ability to communicate clearly, who have an understanding of professional nursing practice, and who have excelled in the prerequisite course work have had the highest probability of earning admission.

 No. Faculty are concerned that students have established the foundation that is essential for success in our program.